Cholestasis of Pregnancy

 of pregnancy.
 The complications include:

-- Fetal distress.
+Fetal distress.
 This means your developing baby is not doing well.
-For example, the
+For example, the baby may not

 Cholestasis of pregnancy can also lead to vitamin K deficiency.
 This will need to

-be treated before you give birth, because it can cause you to bleed more than is safe.
+be treated before you give birth, because it can cause you to bleed too much.

 When should I call my healthcare provider?